WeGoingProbyn/aether/README.md

 numerical solvers for partial differential equations (PDEs), with real-time visualization using the Bevy game engine.

-The project emphasizes a **modular, engine-agnostic architecture**, separating core mathematical and numerical logic from application and rendering concerns.
+It emphasizes a **modular, engine-agnostic architecture**, separating core mathematical and numerical logic from application and rendering.

 ---